I’m Afraid My Asexuality Is Distancing Me From My Partner

 Thanks for reading Can We Talk?, a sex and relationships column that aims to tackle the burning questions about sex, dating, relationships, and breakups that you’re too afraid to ask your partner — or maybe even your besties.

-Last time, relationship therapist Moraya Seeger DeGeare, LMFT, heard from someone who fears her ADHD medicine is interfering with her libido.
+Last time, relationship therapist Moraya Seeger DeGeare heard from someone who fears her ADHD medicine is interfering with her libido.
 Today, a Refinery29 reader enquires about whether or not their anxieties around partnered sex have to do with being asexual.

 Dear Moraya,